p10rahulm/IIScMSRLectures/content/seminars/202300405_SandeepJuneja.md

 needs to be combined with online data.
 We further propose some new algorithms in the best arm identification setting that along with minimising sample complexity, are also computationally efficient.
 <br><br>
-<b>Organizer's Note:</b> A second session of the same talk will be held on 6th February at 04.00pm, for those who
+<b>Organizer's Note:</b> The talk will be in two halves.
+We will have the first session from 16.00 to 17.00 followed
-are interested.
+by a short break for snacks, post which we have the second session.